Best car stereos for 2019

 From simple CD stereos with Bluetooth® connectivity, to big touchscreen multimedia receivers with user-friendly app interfaces like Android Auto™ and Apple CarPlay™, there are lots of choices for upgrading your vehicle's overall sound experience.

-As a starting point, here are seven models which have delivered high customer satisfaction ratings.
+As a starting point, here are six models which have delivered high customer satisfaction ratings.
 After reading this article, if you want a deeper dive into what to look for when shopping for a new car stereo, check out our car stereo buying guide.

 What makes these favorites?